Porn Cones & Cat Ladies

 *

 Families are complicated, amoebic.
 For some, they are hard landings, for others, soft.
 Some are halved by politics, forced to reckon with the fact that the personal is political.
-And most could use more help, especially those supporting aging parents, the sick, or loved ones with disabilities.
+Most could use more help, especially those supporting aging parents, the sick, loved one with disabilities.
 It’s the type of care that can easily become full-time work, in addition to one’s full-time work, in addition to the full-time work of raising a family.

 *